Project Financial Management - Definition, Processes, Templates

 Therefore to continuously monitor the project finances and to ensure the company's financial capacity to complete the project are the most critical finance manager jobs.
 This also includes the assessment and monitoring of financial risks and the implementation of suitable financial risk management strategies.

-Project Financial Management Processes
+Financial Management Processes (PMI

-- Project Financial Management Planning
+Financial Management Planning

 - Project financial management planning is the initial phase of financial management.
 It identifies and provides all financial requirements for the project and assigns financial management roles and responsibilities.